 The most prevalent dog allergies in Bichon Frises are contact allergies that develop skin problems as well as food allergies.
 They are also allergic to flea bites and allergens in the air, such as flowers, grass, dust, and trees.

 These dogs are also susceptible to contact allergies.
 They are allergic reactions to objects they come into contact with, including houseplants, cleaning detergents, and even some dog shampoos.
-These dog allergy symptoms are more likely to be seen on the skin, so look for redness, flakiness, or a rash in the paws, belly folds, and ears.
+Symptoms are more likely to be seen on the skin, so look for redness, flakiness, or a rash in the paws, belly folds, and ears.

-Mold spores are everywhere around us.
-When inhaled by your dog, it can cause labored breathing, wheezing, and even coughing.
-Dog allergies are also trigged by eating or living in a moldy home.
+Mould spores are everywhere around us.
+When inhaled by your dog, it can cause laboured breathing, wheezing, and even coughing.
+Dog allergies are also triggered by eating or living in a mouldy home.
 Excessive chewing, scratching, and dry or scaly skin are some of its common symptoms.

 When your dog's oil glands overproduce an oil called sebum, dandruff develops.
-This oil he[lps moisturize your adorable pup's skin and adds to its overall wellness.
+This oil helps moisturise your adorable pup's skin and adds to its overall wellness.
 But, when the sebaceous glands generate too much oil, an imbalance occurs, resulting in pet dander.

 When fleas feed on your dog, they inject their saliva into your dog’s skin.
 This saliva can cause an inflammatory reaction in your dog, causing it to excessively itch its skin.

 Dust mite allergies are caused by small spider-like insects that reside in houses and consume skin dander.

 Is it possible to avoid dog allergens?